kjolley/BIGSdb_documentation/data_analysis.rst

 .. image:: /images/data_analysis/blast8.png

 * BLASTN word size - This is the length of the initial identical match that BLAST requires before extending a match (default: 11).
 Increasing this value improves speed at the expense of sensitivity.
-* BLASTN scoring - This is a dropdown box of gap penalty and reward settings.
+* BLASTN scoring - This is a dropdown box of combinations of identical base rewards; mismatch penalties; and gap open and extension penalties.
 BLASTN has a constrained list of allowed values which reflects the available options in the list.
 * Hits per isolate - By default, only the best match is shown.
 Increase this value to the number of hits you'd like to see per isolate.
 * Flanking length - Set the size of the upstream and downstream flanking sequences that you'd like to include.
 * Use TBLASTX - This compares the six-frame translation of your nucleotide query sequence against the six-frame translation of the contig sequences.
 This is significantly slower than using BLASTN.